Maria Gracia Figueroa

-María Gracia Figueroa is a Peruvian model and a pageant titleholder who represented her country in the Miss International 2013 which was held in Tokyo, Japan on December 17, 2013.
-She also won Miss Earth Peru 2011 and Miss Teen Peru Universe 2009.
+María Gracia Figueroa is a Peruvian actress, model and beauty pageant titleholder who represented her country at Miss Earth 2011 and also at Miss International 2013.
+She previously won Miss Earth Peru 2011 and Miss Teen Peru Universe 2009.

 Miss International Peru 2013

 Figueroa was designated by the Miss International Peru Organization to represent her country in the Miss International 2013 beauty pageant which took place on December 17 at Shinagawa Prince Hotel Hall in Tokyo, Japan.

 Miss Earth Peru 2011

 Figueroa competed and won the Miss Earth Peru 2011 title on August 20, 2011 which was held in Pedro de Osma Museum, in Barranco district in the city of Lima.